 I’ve gone over these things in previous blogs.
 You can take a look at how methylation, creatine, and “leaky gut” are related here.
 You can also take a look at how creatine functions in energy metabolism with a specific emphasis on gut motility here.

 Creatine supplementation provides a simple, cheap solution to improving your gut health.
 In my opinion, ensuring an adequate creatine supply is one of the first things you need to do to improve your gut health.
+But how much should you take?

 People often focus on supplementing with things like glutamine because there’s evidence it will help seal a “leaky gut”.
 The problem is it won’t do anything without adequate creatine levels.
 Oddly enough, I don’t recall ever seeing a gut health supplement that includes creatine as one of its ingredients.
 This recent study indicates that this is likely a mistake.